Near-Optimal Reinforcement Learning with Shuffle Differential Privacy: Algorithm Design

 The second step, fine exploration (Algorithm \ref{algo: Fine Exploration}), leverages the crude model $\crutrans$ to design a more efficient and focused exploration strategy.
 The key insight is that $\crutrans$ is reliable enough to construct a uniformly exploration policy, $\policy^{\text{ref},\batchindx}$, as defined in Equation~\eqref{eq: policy for fine exploration}:

 This policy is specifically designed to minimize the ``worst-case coverage number" over the current set of active policies, which could provide uniform coverage of all remaining policies.
 To generate data, the users execute both this new policy $\policy^{\text{ref},\batchindx}$ and the auxiliary policy $\policy_0$ from crude exploration phase.
 The combined dataset $\batchdata$ is then processed by the Privatizer to yield a refined private estimate $\reftrans$ and reward estimate $\rewprieasy^\batchindx$, which are more accurate than their crude counterparts.
-Notably, different from the APEVE algorithm~\cite{qiao2022sample}, our fine exploration policy is specifically designed to achieve better policy coverage, leading to tighter confidence bounds and an improved final regret.
+Notably, different from the APEVE algorithm~\cite{qiao2022sample}, our fine exploration policy is specifically designed to achieve better policy coverage.
+This design choice guarantees a more uniform value estimation accuracy for all candidate policies, leading to tighter confidence bounds and an improved final regret bound.

-The final step is each stage is policy elimination.
-We evaluate all policies in $\policyset_\batchindx$ using the reliable estimates $\reftrans$ and $\rewprieasy^\batchindx$, and update the active policy set by eliminating all policies whose upper confidence bound (UCB) is less than the lower confidence bound (LCB) of any other active policy.
+The final step of each stage is policy elimination, as illustrated in Figure~\ref{fig: policy elimination}.
+We evaluate all active policies in $\policyset_\batchindx$ using the reliable estimates $\reftrans$ and $\rewprieasy^\batchindx$, and update the active policy set by eliminating all policies whose upper confidence bound (UCB) falls below the lower confidence bound (LCB) of any other active policy.
 The confidence intervals shrink along with the policy elimination step, ensuring that the optimal policy stays in the active policy set with high probability, which guarantees that the algorithm eventually converges to the optimal policy.